tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-If the client-facing server rejected ECH, or if the first ClientHello did not include an "encrypted_client_hello" extension, the client-facing server proceeds with the connection as usual, without decrypting any new ClientECH.payload value.
+If the client-facing server rejected ECH, or if the first ClientHello did not include an "encrypted_client_hello" extension, the client-facing server proceeds with the connection as usual.
+The server does not decrypt the second ClientHello's ClientECH.payload value, if there is one.

 [[OPEN ISSUE: If the client-facing server implements stateless HRR, it has no way to send a cookie, short of as-yet-unspecified integration with the